-And the same of course with his wife, that he sees her more as a psychic or an accessory, and not in any kind of literal sense of the trophy wife.
+And the same of course with his wife, that he sees her more as a sidekick or an accessory, and not in any kind of literal sense of like the trophy wife.
 That’s too easy to dismantle and dismiss, but that they actually see the wife… And many of them are looking for when you ask them what you want in a partner as a part of his list, and very high up on his list, is a woman that will help him in his career and challenge him to grow.
 These are very achiever metrics for looking for a wife.

 And they’re wondering why, “Why don’t I feel love and connection in my life?”
 And maybe it’s because they’re prioritizing these other things as achievers, growth, and striving, and achieving, as the basis for not just happiness, but also love, letting love into their lives seems foreign to them.
 They’re not even sure how that happens without earning it.

 And so, in all these different areas of life that I help people in, including dating, relationships, there is, in the background, this assumption that you have to go and earn it.
 And I had this assumption until, I guess, maybe five, six, seven years ago.
 And even in the old dating products, I used to coach in and record, almost a decade ago now.
-And some of them that are still being sold now by other companies that I created over a decade ago, would say that you do need to earn your confidence as a kind of competency view of confidence.
+And some of them that are still being sold now by other companies that I created over a decade ago, would say that you do need to earn your confidence as a kind of like competency view of confidence.

 And we naturally feel love for a defenseless, innocent baby that’s just a newborn.
 And it’s an amazing thing that as we get bigger as human beings, we take on these beliefs that we now have to go and earn it, and somehow then we… Our worth as human beings actually decreases over time the bigger we get, which can’t possibly be true.
 And if it’s true, then someone needs to defend you of that because it doesn’t seem to be just obvious on the surface of it.